 Yet, many communities and service providers in the non-profit sector lack effective tools, resources and capacity to engage in rigorous program evaluation or to disseminate knowledge learned in order to assist service providers and program planners elsewhere.
 Sharing best, promising or emerging practices is about communication and alerting those working in the field to a strategy that demonstrates positive results.

-In “What Works and for Whom”, the Canadian Homelessness Research Network defines and explains the differences between best, promising and emerging practices as follows:
+In “What Works and for Whom”, the Canadian Observatory on Homelessness defines and explains the differences between best, promising and emerging practices as follows:

 An intervention is considered to be a Promising Practice when there is sufficient evidence to claim that the practice is proven effective at achieving a specific aim or outcome, consistent with the goals and objectives of the activity or program.
 Ideally, Promising Practices demonstrate their effectiveness through the most rigorous scientific research, however there is not enough generalizable evidence to label them ‘best practices’.

 They do however hold promise for other organizations and entities that wish to adapt the approaches based on the soundness of the evidence.

 Emerging practices are interventions that are new, innovative and which hold promise based on some level of evidence of effectiveness or change that is not research-based and/or sufficient to be deemed a ‘promising’ or ‘best’ practice.
 In some cases this is because an intervention is new and there has not been sufficient time to generate convincing results.
 Nevertheless, information about such interventions is important because it highlights innovation and emerging practices worthy of more rigorous research.

 When we speak more generally of ‘best’ or ‘promising’ practices, then, we are attempting to make a determination as to interventions that actually lead to effective and productive results, based on stated goals.

 However, in order to make this determination, there must be solid evidence.
 We cannot simply assert that a given approach is outstanding without being able to demonstrate that it has an impact.